Fisheries and Oceans Canada Values and Ethics Code

 There are occasions when, as public servants, we are called upon to be negotiators, with other levels of government, First Nations and other stakeholders:

-This section contains requirements for preventing post-employment conflict of interest situations before and after leaving Fisheries and Oceans Canada.
+This section contains requirements for preventing post-employment conflict of interest situations before and after leaving the Department.

 We all have a responsibility to minimize the possibility of real, apparent or potential conflict of interest between our most recent responsibilities within the federal public service and our subsequent employment outside the public service.